aschinchon/mandalas-colored/README.md

 A complete explanation of the experiment can be found [at fronkonstin](https://fronkonstin.com/2018/03/11/mandalas-colored/)

 ## Docker
 You can also build a Docker image with dependencies, and package with rstudio for nice interactive viewing of the plots.
-First, to build the image:
+The image is available on [Docker Hub](https://hub.docker.com/r/vanessa/mandalas/) and if you clone the repository, you can also build the image.
+Feel free to skip this step and move to the next section - when you run the container and it's not found locally, it will be pulled from Docker Hub!

 ```
 docker build -t vanessa/mandalas .